Rose McGowan Reacts to Asia Argento Reportedly Paying Off Accuser

 Rose McGowan is heartbroken over the allegations against Asia Argento.

 On Sunday, The New York Times published a report claiming Argento paid off a former child star who had accused her of sexual assault.
 Like McGowan, Argento had accused Harvey Weinstein of rape and been an early leader of the #MeToo movement.
+Weinstein has denied allegations of non-consensual sex.

 After news of the reports spread, McGowan took to Twitter to weigh in on the allegations.